dqops/dqo/docs/reference/yaml/RuleDefinitionYaml.md

-## RuleDefinitionSpec
+## RuleDefinitionYaml
-Custom data quality rule specification.
-Provides the custom rule configuration.
-For example, rules that require a range of historic values will have this configuration.
+Custom rule specification that describes the configuration of a python module with the rule code (additional parameters).